 If selecting a language option at a non-beginner level, please contact email@example.com for details of the language placement test prior to the start of Term 1.

-You may also choose courses to the value of 2 units from the list below:
+- PLUS choose modules to the value of 60 credits from the list below:

 Teaching & Learning

 In the Department of Finance and Management, most undergraduate modules have a one or two hour lecture and a one hour seminar every week.
 Lectures and seminars are often taken by different teachers to provide a variety of angles on the subject.
 The majority of the student’s time will be through their own independent study.
 Students become more active in class through their reading and essay-writing and should greatly enhance their participation in discussion groups.

 These are usually taken by final-year students only, its aim is to provide an opportunity for students to conduct original historical research on their own initiative, to engage in in-depth analysis of particular subjects and to use a range of primary historical sources.
 It is assessed by a single 10,000-word dissertation (including notes but excluding bibliography).

 Full details of undergraduate tuition fees can be found on the Registry's Undergraduate Tuition Fees page.